RomanKalkreuth/cgp-plusplus/README.md

 representation model for genetic programming.
 CGP++ implementation focuses on the standard acyclic graph representation of CGP and provides a generic framework that enables flexible usage.
 The main motivation and philosophy behind CGP++ is to facilitate the discovery of new problem domains and the reproducibility of existing results.
-Based on object-oriented design, CGP++ also provides a suitable framework that can be used to integrate new sophisticated methods that entails the implementation of complex architecture.
+Based on object-oriented design, CGP++ also provides a suitable framework that can be used to integrate new sophisticated methods that entail the implementation of complex architecture.

-### Key Feaures and Properties
+### Key Features and Properties

 - Generic design
 - Checkpointing
 - Concurrency support
-- Mutation piplining
+- Mutation pipelining
 - Crossover support
 - Parameter interfaces for hyperparameter tuning
-- Benchmark utilties for symbilic regression and logic synthesis
+- Benchmark utilities for symbolic regression and logic synthesis

 ### Requirements